I: Enter the tidyverse

 • Generally, R is overly-cautious when dealing with NAs to ensure you don’t accidentally drop them without realizing it

-• For example, if I asked you what the mean(c(5, 6, 4, NA)) would be, you’d probably say 5, right?
+• For example, if you were asked what the mean(c(5, 6, 4, NA)) would be, you’d probably say 5, right?

 • R is never going to just ignore the NA values like that unless we tell it to